About DB Pension and Retiree Healthcare Contributions

 - Taxability.
 Pension contributions you make on a tax-deferred basis will become taxable when you receive pension payments.
 We need to be able to tell the IRS how much of your pension is taxable at retirement, and how much you've already paid taxes on.

 - Refunds.
-If you leave the retirement system before you're eligible for a pension, you can ask for a refund of your pension contributions, forfeiting all your rights to a monthly pension.
+If you leave the retirement system before you're eligible for a pension, you can ask for a refund of your pension contributions, forfeiting all corresponding service credit and insurance subsidy eligibility.